Mexico’s lower chamber passes controversial judicial reforms

-Mexico’s lower chamber approved a controversial judicial reform plan early Wednesday, passing the measure after a marathon session in a sports gym as protesters blocked access to Congress.
+Mexico’s lower chamber approved a controversial judicial reform plan early Wednesday after a marathon session held in a sports center as protesters blocked access to Congress.

-A landslide win in June elections gave Lopez Obrador’s Morena party and its allies the two-thirds majority in the lower house needed to approve constitutional reforms, and nearly the same proportion in the Senate.
+A landslide win in June elections gave Lopez Obrador’s Morena party and its allies the two-thirds majority in the lower house needed to approve constitutional reforms.

-The measure was approved by a sufficient supermajority early Wednesday morning, after which several of its articles must be further debated before it moves to the Senate.
+The measure was approved by a sufficient supermajority Wednesday morning, after about 18 hours of debate.

+It now moves to the Senate, where the ruling coalition is just one seat short of a two-thirds majority.

+“I congratulate the legislators who are seeking to clean up corruption in the judiciary,” Lopez Obrador, who enjoys an approval rating of around 70 percent, said at a press conference.

 Ahead of the debate on Tuesday, hundreds of judicial employees blocked streets leading to the Chamber of Deputies with cars, and placed tape across roads to prevent pedestrians from passing.

-The protests forced lawmakers to meet in a sports center in the east of Mexico City instead.
+The protests forced lawmakers to meet in a sports complex in the east of Mexico City instead.

 Lopez Obrador, whose six-year term began in 2018, argues that the judiciary serves the interests of the political and economic elite.